Last updated on September 22nd, 2023 at 07:53 am

 Chances of blowout

 If you blow your tire with as much air left on the hose, you won’t get any benefit from it rather you will face circumstances that won’t be good for you.
-When the air is high on tires, they are very close to blowout, a small nail can take your car down into the ditch.
-The stretched rubber won’t be able to handle the road, if you drive fast keep that in mind.
-Although F1 drivers put a little extra air on the tire, due to the grip and speed but that is another scenario.
+When the air is high on tires, they are very close to blowout; a small nail can take your car down into the ditch.
+The stretched rubber won’t be able to handle the road; if you drive fast, keep that in mind.
+Although F1 drivers put a little extra air on the tire due to the grip and speed which is another scenario.

 Bad handling and lost steering response